 At the moment listed places of worship, of any faith or denomination, can claim a grant equal to the VAT paid on eligible works.
 However, following discussions with church bodies, it has been agreed to return the scheme to its original scope of eligibility which will exclude works on clocks, pews, bells, organs and professional services such as architects' fees, for the rest of this financial year.
 The future of the scheme beyond this year is still under review, and will be resolved as part of the CSR process ...
-The changes will come into effect from 4 January and will apply until the current end date of the scheme, 31 March.80
+The changes will come into effect from 4 January and will apply until the current end date of the scheme, 31 March.87

-In the Spending Review DCMS announced that a fixed sum had been allocated to continue the scheme for a further four years, until 2014/15: "in line with previous announcements, from January 2011 we will be returning this scheme to its original scope of eligibility and these
+In the Spending Review DCMS announced that a fixed sum had been allocated to continue the scheme for a further four years, until 2014/15: "in line with previous announcements, from January 2011 we will be returning this scheme to its original scope of eligibility and these restrictions will also apply for the next spending review period."88 In the New Year the Department announced new arrangements for the Scheme for 2011/12 and beyond.
+The total budget for the Scheme would be fixed in cash-terms, and each guarter the sum of money available would be divided between eligible claims on a pro-rata basis.89

-76 HC Deb 31 October 2006 c321W
+83 HC Deb 31 October 2006 c321W

-77 HC Deb 10 February 2009 c1851W
+84 HC Deb 10 February 2009 c1851W

-78 HC Deb 30 March 2010 c1049W
+85 HC Deb 30 March 2010 c1049W

-79 EDM 1209 of 2009-10, 30 March 2010
+86 EDM 1209 of 2009-10, 30 March 2010